Food-Borne Illness & Prevention

 Common side effects of foodborne illness from bacterial contamination include upset stomach, loss of appetite, headache, nausea, and diarrhea.
 Those who are aged 60 and older are at greater risk of food-borne illness due to chronic ailments and a reduced or compromised immune system.

 Almost all foods can be at risk for contamination.
 However, foods that have high water, starch, or protein content provide optimal breeding grounds for bacteria and are therefore at a higher risk of causing foodborne illness.
-This also depends on how food is stored, their cooking temperatures, and food handling.
+This also depends on how food is stored, its cooking temperatures, and food handling.

 Keeping Bacteria Out of Your Kitchen